 Learning Outcomes

 Any degree in marketing prepares you to take on roles where you’re helping to sell a product.
-You’ll have insight into consumer behaviour, strategies and tools to reach a target audience, communication skills to inform and persuade, and business know-how to profit from marketing dollars spent.
+You’ll have insight into consumer behaviour, strategies and tools to reach a target audience, communication skills to inform and persuade, and business know-how to profit from campaign dollars spent.

 Marketing use to be considered a field where, after learning key principles, the rest of your development could mostly happen on the job.
-But that’s increasingly not the case with technology advances and the sophistication of modern marketing.
+But that’s increasingly not the case with technology advances and the sophistication of modern techniques.

 What Can You Do With a Marketing Degree?